WWE, Inc Corporate Governance Guidelines

 Director Orientation and Continuing Education

 All new and continuing directors are encouraged to review the package of Board materials prepared by the Company consisting of recent SEC filings, Committee charters, Charter and Bylaws, Code of Business Conduct and these Guidelines.
 New members of the Board are required to participate in the Company’s Director Orientation Program.
-This program is designed to provide new directors with the foundations for a more in-depth familiarity and understanding of the Company and its business, operations, industry and key personnel and may consist of management presentations and other materials and programs regarding, for example, the Company’s industry, markets, competitive position and strategies, significant financial, accounting and risk management issues, compliance programs and Code of Business Conduct, principal officers and other key personnel and independent auditors and outside legal, financial and other advisors.
+This program is overseen by the Governance and Nominating Committee and is designed to provide new directors with the foundations for a more in-depth familiarity and understanding of the Company and its business, operations, industry and key personnel.
+The Program shall appoint a member of the Governance and Nominating Committee as a mentor to assist with the onboarding process for each new director.
+Other aspects of the onboarding process may include (i) management presentations and other materials and programs regarding, for example, the Company’s industry, markets, competitive position and strategies, significant financial, accounting and risk management issues, compliance programs including SEC filings, these Guidelines and the Company’s Code of Business Conduct; (ii) meetings and/or conversations with principal officers and other key personnel, independent auditors and outside legal, financial and other advisors; and (iii) tours of important Company facilities and attendance at one or more live event.
 In addition, directors will be provided continuing education programs, which shall include materials, presentations and programs presented at the Company by management as well as third parties.
-In addition, directors are encouraged to participate in appropriate seminars of their own choosing for which the Company shall reimburse reasonable expenses up to a maximum of $5,000 per director per year.
+Directors are encouraged to participate in appropriate seminars of their own choosing for which the Company shall reimburse reasonable expenses up to a maximum of $5,000 per director per year.

 Evaluation of the Chairman and CEO